mm6/InternetOfThingsCourse/Syllabus.md

 ### Hardware Requirements

-The student needs to purchase a Particle Photon Starter Kit.
+The student needs to purchase a Particle Photon with Headers Starter Kit.
 [Available here.](https://store.particle.io/products/photon-kit)

 ### Time and place